Code-Institute-Submissions/bad-day-fixer/TESTING.md

 -   I first tried using the XMLHttpRequest Method to fetch the quote from the API, however I was unable to make it work and then decided to use the jquery ajax fetch function.
 To make it work I replaced the slim jquery to regular jquery.

 - Due to poor time management from my side I was unable to add more sections to the Menu Bar such as an "About" or "Contact Us" page which would have been a great addition to the page.

-- My mentor suggested to, instead of bringing the users to a new website in the beginning, I should use an iframe to display the newspaper part on the main page.
+- My mentor suggested to, instead of bringing the users to a new website in the beginning, I should use an iframe to display the newspaper part on the main page.If I had more time I would have attempted that.

 **Bug report**